House of the Minotaur, 1980

 78 x 264 x 216 inches

-Laumeier Sculpture Park Collection, gift of the artist in honor of Judy and Adam Aronson
+Laumeier Sculpture Park Collection, gift of Tony Rosenthal, in honor of Judith and Adam Aronson

 Tony Rosenthal's House of the Minotaur, 1980, takes its name from the ancient Greek myth of King Minos of Crete, who built a tortuous labyrinth where the Minotaur, a creature half-man and half-beast, was held.
 Here, a series of prismatic steel panels are arranged to form a playful maze, creating a public, participatory sculpture.
 The artwork embodies the artist’s sentiment for human interaction with the built environment by way of endless visual variation; the architectural puzzle is meant to provoke the viewer into an ongoing dialogue with the work.